 The cut-level is calculated for each individual dataset and can be adjusted and experimented with by the user.
-This is useful as dSNAP only defines an initial cut-level according to the results of calculations, while the user can interpret the real underlying structures and decide what would be a sensible and appropriate cut-level based on the level of differences being investigated.
-There are two ways of doing this:
+This is useful as PolySNAP only defines an initial cut-level according to the results of calculations, while the user can examine the data and decide what would be a sensible and appropriate cut-level based on the level of differences being investigated.

-- 1 Hold down the Control key and the left mouse button and drag the mouse up or down to raise or lower the cut-level. - 2 Select Set Cut-level to... from the Tools menu.
+To do this either: Hold down the Control key and the left mouse button and drag the mouse up or down to raise or lower the cut-level, or select Set Cut-level to... from the Tools menu.
 Enter in a numerical value between 0 and 1.0 corresponding to the similarity scale and click OK.